-9.13 The Local Plan in policy CR7 identifies primary frontages in Central Reading and seeks to resist changes of use that would reduce the proportion of each frontage in A1 or A2 use below 50%.
+9.11 The Local Plan in policy CR7 identifies primary frontages in Central Reading and seeks to resist changes of use that would reduce the proportion of each frontage in A1 or A2 use below 50%.
 These frontages were last surveyed in December 2021.
-However, with the change to use class E there is not considered to be any benefit in monitoring this, as, unlike for the smaller centres, it is not a defined Local Plan monitoring indicator.
+However, with the change to use class E there is not considered to be any benefit in monitoring this, as set out in relation to the previous indicator.